This Is Why I’m Still Single.com: Are You Afraid of the Dark?

 A few weeks ago, I started a blog series on the topic of my singleness.
 It really is a popular discussion topic.
 Some want to know if I’m still single by choice.
 Some want to know if I’m still single because I have some weird religious views, or possibly a personality disorder.
 I mean, who really chooses to stay single?
 I must be broken.
-And even some want to know when my last date was. ( 3 years ago.
-Really 3 Years.)
+And even some others want to know when my last date was.
+Sorry but that is none of your business.

 Today, I am sharing a really dysfunctional reason why I have chosen singleness: I’m still waiting on Gavin Degraw to notice my existence and propose to me.